Wife of former Navy nuclear engineer who pleaded guilty in federal espionage case expected to change plea

 In an encrypted message to agents, Jonathan Toebbe said there was only one other person that knew of his relationship.
 According to his plea agreement, it was Diana Toebbe.

-Diana Toebbe’s lawyers in a December court filing, arguing for her pretrial detention to be reconsidered, said Jonathan Toebbe wrote a letter to his father-in-law saying “I have high hopes that Diana will ultimately be exonerated.”
+In a December court filing, Diana Toebbe’s lawyers argued for her pretrial detention to be reconsidered, saying Jonathan Toebbe wrote a letter to his father-in-law saying “I have high hopes that Diana will ultimately be exonerated.”
 The lawyers also said they had reason to believe Jonathan Toebbe told the government Diana Toebbe was not involved in his scheme.

 However, Jonathan Toebbe’s plea agreement, which explicitly named Diana as his co-conspirator, said the government had “no agreements, understandings or promise” with Jonathan Toebbe other than those mentioned in the document.
 The agreement made no mention of leniency for his wife.